timmckague/timandvictoria/src/pages/blog/2019-06-18-drive-through-the-balkans-montenegro.md

 We had driven some switchbacks on a small detour from Dubrovnik to Kotor, but they didn’t do much to prepare us for the switchbacks leading to Lovcen National Park.
 The route up the mountain was a two-way, one-lane road, with a cliff dropping down one side.
 When two cars encountered each other, one would often pull off the road to let the other pass.

-As if this wasn't enough of an adrenaline rush, the road was the only road connecting many of the nearby towns, and so local traffic drove the roads with utmost confidence and speed, including trucks.
+As if this wasn't enough of an adrenaline rush, the road was the only road connecting many of the nearby towns, and so local traffic drove with utmost confidence and speed, including trucks.

 We were grateful for our small car and exhaled a sigh of relief that someone was in front of us at this particular pass!